Spring 2019 Details

 Award Amount: $5,000-$50,000 for one year

 Eligible Applicants: FAS/SEAS ladder faculty (assistant, associate, or full) as well as Professors in Residence and Professors of the Practice; also, faculty from other Harvard schools who hold more than a 0 FTE appointment in FAS/SEAS.
-Faculty from other Harvard schools without an FAS/SEAS appointment [or with a 0 FTE FAS/SEAS appt] are welcome to participate as collaborators on funded projects.
+Faculty from other Harvard schools without a greater-than-zero FAS/SEAS appointment are welcome to participate as collaborators on funded projects.

 Conditions: Successful applicants will be expected to give a short presentation of the funded project at a symposium at the end of the grant year, and submit a short description of project results.